SGPT: GPT Sentence Embeddings for Semantic Search: Related Work

 In this section, we explain two dimensions fundamental to our work: Cross-Encoders vs Bi-Encoders and Symmetric vs Asymmetric Search.
+We highlight work in those areas relevant to ours.

 \textbf{Cross-Encoders} encode query and document at the same time.
-BERT is used as a Cross-Encoder by separating the query from the document with a $[SEP]$ token \cite{devlin2018bert}.
+BERT \cite{devlin2018bert} is used as a Cross-Encoder by separating the query from the document with a $[SEP]$ token.
 They are then passed through the transformer network together.
 Each new query requires $k$ forward passes given a corpus of $k$ documents.
+There is no existing literature on using GPT models as Cross-Encoders, however, we suspect the OpenAI Search API \cite{openaisearch} uses a GPT-based Cross-Encoder.
+We include results based on querying their API, as well as a BERT-based state-of-the-art Cross-Encoder in our benchmarks.

 \textbf{Bi-Encoders} encode query and document separately.
 SBERT \cite{reimers2019sentence} extends BERT to the Bi-Encoder setting via supervised fine-tuning and a pooling operation across the sequence output.
 The resulting document vectors can be cached.
 A new query requires only one forward pass through the transformer to produce the query vector.
 The query vector can then be scored against the cached document vectors with a similarity function.
-Embeddings from Bi-Encoders can be used for non-search tasks such as clustering or as input features of machine learning models.
+Embeddings from Bi-Encoders can be used for non-search tasks such as clustering or as input features of machine learning models \cite{reimers2019classification}.
+While non-semantic models like keyword-based BM25 \cite{robertson2009probabilistic} remain extensively used, the field increasingly focuses on neural models using transformers \cite{vaswani2017attention}.
+Contriever \cite{izacard2021towards} shows the utility of unsupervised contrastive training for pre-trained encoders.
+Their best model that we compare with also adds supervised fine-tuning as a third training stage.
+GTR \cite{ni2021large} explores the effect of scaling up encoders on semantic search tasks also in a three-stage training setup.
+They find that despite keeping the embedding size fixed, more parameters increase the performance of encoders.
+Usage of GPT models as Bi-Encoders remains limited.
+Rather, there has been interest in using them as generators to produce search training data for encoders \cite{schick2021generating, bonifacio2022inpars}.
+Previous work has studied the differences in embeddings produced by various language models including BERT and GPT \cite{ethayarajh2019contextual, liu2020survey, cai2020isotropy}.
+They have found GPT-2 embeddings to underperform on various word embedding benchmarks \cite{ethayarajh2019contextual}.
+Concurrently to our work, the first trained GPT-based Bi-Encoder, cpt-text, was proposed \citep{neelakantan2022text}.
+They use a pre-trained decoder and employ two additional training stages, contrastive unsupervised pre-training and supervised fine-tuning.
+Their models are used for the OpenAI Similarity and Search Embeddings API \cite{openaiembeddings}.
+Our Bi-Encoders differ from theirs in that we simplify the training process to only fine-tuning, use a novel pooling method and only train bias parameters. cpt-text is most similar to our Bi-Encoders, hence we include their results in our benchmarks.